 Even when a burrow's entrance is barely recognizable, the groundhog's highly developed sense of smell allows them to locate places where others have lived months or even years before.

 With only a few minutes' work, groundhogs can reopen a tunnel system and use it again.
 You can prevent this by burying a three-foot-square panel of welded wire centered over the entrance hole before an abandoned burrow is rediscovered.
+(Always ensure that the burrows are unoccupied first though!)

 Use heavy-gauge, welded fencing wire (with no larger than three-inch squares) to close burrows.